Deal alert! Northwest, our favorite company, is forming

 Some LLCs may need a business license in Hawaii.
 This depends on your industry and where your LLC is located.
 You’ll need to check with your municipality to see if there are any annual renewal fees for the business permit.

-You aren’t required to hire a professional service company to form your Hawaii LLC.
-You’re allowed to form your LLC yourself if you’d like.
+You aren’t required to hire an LLC formation service (aka professional service company) to form Hawaii LLCs.
+You’re allowed to do the LLC formation process yourself if you’d like.

 However, if you want to save time and make sure your LLC is filed correctly, we recommend hiring Northwest Registered Agent.